FUSAKLA/promruval/docs/validations.md

 > Fails if an expression doesn't use an explicit metric name.

-Verifies that any of the selectors in the expression (eg `up{foo="bar"}`) has a metric name.
+Verifies that all of the selectors in the expression (eg `up{foo="bar"}`) has a metric name.
 The metric name can appear before the curly braces or in `__name__` label.
 Fails if an expressions doesn't have a metric name.

 ## Alert